 Noindexing Shopify content with the help of apps

 If all of this sounds like too much of a trouble to you, there are ways to control your page indexing even easier, without having to write a single line of code.
 There are several SEO apps for Shopify that will help you hide products from search in your Shopify store or block any other pages.
+For instance, Sitemap Noindex SEO Tools costs $3.49 per month and works with all types of pages.

 Improve your SEO by improving page indexing